 Antibiotics (antibacterials) are drugs derived wholly or partially from bacteria or molds and are used to treat bacterial infections.
-They are ineffective against viral infections (see see Risk Factors for Developing Fungal Infections) and fungal infections (see see Antiviral Drugs).
+They are ineffective against viral infections and fungal infections.
 Antibiotics either kill microorganisms or stop them from reproducing, allowing the body's natural defenses to eliminate them.

 Selecting an Antibiotic